CatherineP37/project_3/README.md

 - The calculator was closing after asking for the first number.
 I solved this by adding a call to the number_two function in the number_one function.

+- There was an issue about where to put the ASCII art because it was showing whenever the user did a new calculation and I didn't want that.
+I wanted the ASCII art to show only at the beginning of a session so I removed it from the number_one function and added it at the very beginning of the code.

 ## Deployment

 ## Credits